joshzelonis/EnterpriseAPT29Eval/README.md

 ## Thanks
 I want to thank MITRE for the ATT&CK Framework and for performing these open and transparent evaluations.

-I also want to thank the 21 vendors who participated in this evaluation for providing transparency to the efficacy of their products using this evaluation.
+I also want to thank the 21 vendors who participated in this evaluation for providing transparency into the efficacy of their products.

 You are all making the world more secure.